 It you notice that you are getting more inquiries from consumers from other countries, this means that foreign consumers were able to find your website, even if it is not in their own language.
 Now think how much more visitors your site would gain when you make it available in other languages.
 And converting those visitors into consumers means additional revenues for you.

-Various analyses done by different search engines, researchers and tech experts have proven that searches for local content is a prevalent trend today.
+Various analyses done by different search engines, researchers, professional SEO service providers and tech experts have proven that searches for local content is a prevalent trend today.
 People around the world want to find information and products that are near them.

 When you’re ready, here’s what you should do to implement an effective global SEO.